Duke-Sports-Analytics-Club/intro_r_workshop/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+## Goals

-The goal of the workshop is to introduce some basics of R, data wrangling with `dplyr`, and data visualization with `ggplot2`.
+The goal of the workshop is to introduce git, RStudio, and some basics of R. If we have time we will also cover data wrangling with `dplyr`, and data visualization with `ggplot2`.
 All of this is done through the use of baseball data from package `Lahman`.

 ## Getting started